Thinkful/guide-intro-to-angular/tutorial/03-setup-scopes.md

 See how the function name is the same as the `ng-controller's` value?
 Angular will be looking for a function with this name in our JavaScript so that it can act as a Controller.
 Nifty stuff!

+Note: As of Angular 1.3.0 this behavior has been removed and global constructors are not working anymore and will result in errors.
+[Changelog](https://github.com/angular/angular.js/blob/master/CHANGELOG.md#130-beta15-unbelievable-advancement-2014-07-11)

 Below's the final version:

 ```html